01000001-01001110/flask_weather/README.md

 3. Verify that you have write permissions in the directory for storing JSON data files.
 4. If geocoding fails, try a different location or check your internet connection.

+## Community and Support

+- Join our Discord community for discussions, support, and updates: [Discord Invite Link](https://discord.gg/sCfj8c9CcK)
+- For bug reports and feature requests, please use the [GitHub issue tracker](https://github.com/01000001-01001110/flask_weather/issues).

 ## Contributing

-Contributions to improve the Hurricane Tracker Flask App are welcome.
-Please feel free to submit pull requests or open issues to discuss potential changes or enhancements, please make sure that you have tested your changes and provide quaily notes on the modifications you are suggesting.
+Contributions to improve the Weather Dashboard Flask App are welcome.
+Please feel free to submit pull requests or open issues to discuss potential changes or enhancements.
+Make sure that you have tested your changes and provide quality notes on the modifications you are suggesting.

 Remember to deactivate the virtual environment when you're done:
 ```
 deactivate
 ```

+## License

+This project is open-source and available under the MIT License.
+See the LICENSE file for more details.